 Marshall in Madison County, North Carolina — The American South (South Atlantic)

 Location.
-35° 47.868′ N, 82° 41.052′ W. Marker is in Marshall, North Carolina, in Madison County.
-Marker is on North Main Street, on the left when traveling north.
-Click for map.
-The marker is on the grounds of the Madison County Courthouse.
-Marker is in this post office area: Marshall NC 28753, United States of America.
+35° 47.838′ N, 82° 40.992′ W. Marker is in Marshall, North Carolina, in Madison County.
+Marker is on South Main Street (Business U.S. 70) west of Hill Street, on the left when traveling east.
+The marker is located next to the First Baptist Church.
+Touch for map.
+Marker is at or near this postal address: 53 S Main St, Marshall NC 28753, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Buncombe Turnpike (within shouting distance of this marker); David Vance (within shouting distance of this marker); Robert E. Lee (within shouting distance of this marker); Marshall (about 300 feet away, measured in a direct line); Mars Hill College (approx. 7.8 miles away); a different marker also named Mars Hill College (approx. 7.8 miles away); Bascom Lamar Lunsford (approx. 7.8 miles away); Weaver College (approx. 9.9 miles away).
-Click for a list of all markers in Marshall.
+Robert E. Lee (within shouting distance of this marker); Buncombe Turnpike (about 300 feet away, measured in a direct line); David Vance (about 300 feet away); Colonel Edward F. Rector, USAF (about 300 feet away); Mars Hill College (approx. 7.7 miles away); a different marker also named Mars Hill College (approx. 7.8 miles away); Bascom Lamar Lunsford (approx. 7.8 miles away); Weaver College (approx. 9.9 miles away).
+Touch for a list and map of all markers in Marshall.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on July 22, 2014, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 442 times since then and 3 times this year.
 Last updated on July 22, 2014, by Keith S Smith of West Chester, Pennsylvania.
 Photos: 1, 2. submitted on July 22, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.